 Nearing the end of track.

-This is our southern turnback point as there is no possible way to go any further south on this railroad.
-Now I will relax and enjoy the trip back to Walkersville.
+This was our turnback point, as there was no possible way to go any further south on this railroad.
+Now I would relax and enjoy the return trip.

 The yard limit sign.

-In the rear coach was information on the Long Island Railroad coach.
+In the rear coach was a 1915 article from the Electric Railway Journal on the type of Long Island Railroad coaches that the railway uses.

 The lime kiln at Fountain Rock Park.
 We returned to Walkersville, ending another excellent rail adventure.
-I thanked the conductor as I detrained and then we headed to the car and drove to the National Capital Trolley Museum in northern Washington, DC.
+I thanked the conductor as I detrained and we returned to the car and drove to the National Capitol Trolley Museum in northern Washington, DC.